How to Create and Use Bash Scripts in Linux

 Learn how to create and use Bash scripts on Unix/Linux, a required skill for system administration and a handy skill for the rest of us.

 All Linux systems have a shell, the basic text-based user interface.
-Bash is one of the most popular and it stands for Bourne-Again SHell.
+Bash is one of the most popular brands and stands for Bourne-Again SHell.

 A Bash script is analogous to a DOS batch file.
-In it's simplest form you can run multiple commands one after another in sequence.
-Like DOS batch files you can build some pretty complex scripts given time.
-For now, we will look at how to create a few simple, useful, bash scripts.
+In its simplest form, you can run multiple commands in sequence.
+Like DOS batch files, you can build complex scripts with time.
+For now, we will look at how to create a few simple, useful bash scripts.

 Writing a simple Bash script

-Each script starts with what's called a "shebang", followed by the path to the shell that you want the script to use.
+Each script starts with a "shebang", followed by the path to the shell you want the script to use.

 #!/bin/bash